 The result is very interesting indeed.
-The Model S can be specified with four different battery/performances packages and comes in rear wheel drive or four wheel drive configurations.
-With the biggest 100 kWh battery pack it covered 393 miles on the official NEDC test but even in entry level form with the ‘smallest’ 75 kWh pack it managed 304 miles.
+The Model S packs a substantial 100 kWh battery and dual motors providing all-wheel drive.
+Thanks to that battery pack it can cover a very impressive 375 miles on the official WLTP test and it can hit 62 mph from zero in 4 seconds.
 Straight away it is clear that the Tesla is a very different proposition to most electric cars.

-The performance is very strong; with 325 lb ft of torque available instantly, acceleration is rapid; in the 100 kWh model with 713 lb ft it’s startling.
-Refinement is also a strong point with a very hushed cabin at legal speeds and good ride quality.
-The fact that it is cloaked in an attractive and original looking body, with a unique looking dashboard and a massive 17-inch touchscreen control panel, just adds to the feeling that Tesla is ahead of the game.
+The performance is very strong; with 487 lb ft of torque available instantly, acceleration is rapid.
+Refinement is a strong point with a very hushed cabin at legal speeds and good ride quality.
+The fact that it is cloaked in an attractive and original-looking body, with a unique-looking dashboard and a massive 17-inch touchscreen control panel, just adds to the feeling that Tesla is ahead of the game.

-One of the many clever design features of the Model S is the placement of the very large battery pack in the floor of the car.
+The Model S has its large battery pack in the floor of the car.
 This means that the weight is slung low and frees up a massive amount of space inside.
-Boot space is incredible with 744 litres with the rear seats up, 1645 litres seats down and an extra 150 litres in the front boot.
-It comfortably fits 5 adults and you can even get rear-facing ‘jump’ seats for two children in the boot, making a 5+2 seating configuration.
+Boot space is incredible with 744 litres with the rear seats up, 1,645 litres seats down and an extra 150 litres in the front boot.
+It comfortably fits five adults and you can even get rear-facing ‘jump’ seats for two children in the boot, making a 5+2 seating configuration.

 The Model S shows what can be done with a blank piece of paper and vision.
 There are weaknesses, despite having a low centre of gravity and near 50:50 weight distribution it can’t hide the 2.1 tonne kerb weight or its physical size (2.18 metres wide) which in combination with steering which offers plenty of (artificial) weight but no feel does limit the desire to explore the high limits of grip.